-The play also explores the idea of change.What we might want to change in ourselves and indeed whether it is possible to change.The five children all discover ways to add to their character so that they become more complete, fully rounded and happy young people.
+The play also explores the idea of change.
+What we might want to change in ourselves and indeed whether it is possible to change.
+The five children all discover ways to add to their character so that they become more complete, fully rounded and happy young people.

-The Characters 5 Children:
+The Characters

-Ellie Bella Scarlet Simon Charlie
+'The people in the play' 5 Children: Ellie Bella Scarlet Simon Charlie